 - 1. Acute infected participants in the main cohort (ages newborn-25 years, symptomatic and asymptomatic), - 2.
 Post-acute infected participants in the main cohort (ages newborn-25 years, symptomatic and asymptomatic), - 3.
-Uninfected participants matched to acute and post-acute infected participants in the main cohort, - 4.
+Uninfected participants who will serve as comparisons for the acute and post-acute infected participants in the main cohort, - 4.
 Infected participants recruited from the Adolescent Brain Cognitive Development (ABCD) study, - 5.
 Uninfected participants recruited from the ABCD study, - 6.
 Infants and toddlers (≤3 years of age) born in the context of maternal SARS-CoV-2 infection during pregnancy (congenitally exposed) - 7.
 Uninfected control infants and toddlers (≤3 years of age) not born in the context of maternal SARS-CoV-2 infection during pregnancy - 8.
 Children and young adults with history of MIS-C, and - 9.
 Children and young adults with history of post-COVID vaccine myocarditis.